-Skills you will learn, include:
+Skills you will learn include:

 - Working from detailed drawings / plans to specification

-- Using hand tools, power tools, and machines to shape, cut, bend and join a wide range of metals by welding, bolting or riveting
+- Using hand tools, power tools, and machines to shape, cut, bend and join a wide range of metals by welding, bolting or riveting.

-And can be applied to:
+Your skills could be applied to:

-- Fabricating air conditioning ducting, metal cabinets, oil and milk tankers, commercial kitchens
+- Fabricating air conditioning ducting, metal cabinets, oil and milk tankers, commercial kitchens.

-- Manufacture and maintenance of heavy machinery, boilers and pressure vessels, locomotive engines, trucks and earthmovers
+- Manufacture and maintenance of heavy machinery, boilers and pressure vessels, locomotive engines, trucks and earthmovers.

 Industry connections and resources